Oxford one day itinerary is your way to explore one of the most known cities in the United Kingdom, where is

 How far is Oxford from London?

 This is a common request from everybody.
 As we said before, Oxford is not too far from London.
-Most of the students of the great University used to go to London in the weekend.
-Some, also prefer to live in the middle between London and Oxford, due the expensive accommodation of both places.
+Most of the students of the great University used to go to London at the weekend.
+Some, also prefer to live in the middle between London and Oxford, due to the expensive accommodation of both places.

 Oxford to London train – Oxford one day itinerary

-Oxford and Cambridge Tours from London
+An Oxford and Cambridge Tours from London

 Anyway from London, you can find dozen of Tours to Oxford or Cambridge.
 The best options to find out for your next visit to Oxford or Cambridge are the offer by Megabus.
-The bus to the two cities depart from Victoria Coach Station.
+The bus to the two cities departs from Victoria Coach Station.

 Oxford or Cambridge to visit

 At this question, we will reply absolutely both.
-There is no one more than other.
+There is no one more than others.
 Even if both cities have an authentic British characteristic, both are different.
 So try to plan in advance your trip and try to stay overnight in one of them and find a journey for the other right the day after.

-It is easy to find an accommodation in Oxford or in Cambridge, just be aware, the accommodations in these destinations are pricy.
+It is easy to find accommodation in Oxford or in Cambridge, just be aware, the accommodations in these destinations are pricy.